shayan-azizi/Bahtare-blog/README.md

 # Bahtare-blog
-Simple Blog written in flask
+Sophisticated Blog written in flask powered by ai and machine learning and deep learning